Overview

 NOTE:

-Windows Pro, Enterprise and Education
+Windows Pro, Enterprise, and Education editions

-To setup a kiosk mode
+To set up a kiosk mode

 Here are the steps for creating a Windows user account that logs directly into a running instance of Intuiface Player: